Bring your taste buds to Maple Syrup Day

 Bring your taste buds and curiosity to Maple Syrup Day in the forest this weekend.

-The Ganaraska Region Conservation Authority's Forest Centre, which has been making maple syrup the old-fashioned way since 1978, is offering people the chance to see and taste it during a pancake breakfast this Saturday between 10 a.m. and 1 p.m.
+The Ganaraska Region Conservation Authority's Forest Centre, which has been making maple syrup the old-fashioned way since 1978, is offering people the chance to see that happening.
+There is also a pancake breakfast in the Great Hall of the Forest Centre this Saturday between 10 a.m. and 1 p.m., with syrup to be sold and served that comes from a nearby farm.

-The evaporator used to boil down the sap was built in 1980 and used as a demonstrator only, she said.

-Three staff members have been collecting and processing the sap in the sugar shack, to be slathered on pancakes in the Forest Centre's Great Hall.
+Three Forest Centre staff members have been collecting and processing the sap in the sugar shack that will be the centre of the demonstration.

 If you want to try out tree-top trekking at the same time, reserve a spot in advance by calling 905 797-2000.